GD-Personal/flexi-json/README.md

 # Find duplicate emails
 seacher.find_duplicate_emails
 ```
+## TODOS
+- Improve search filter by specifying fields to filter from
+- Improve the find_duplicate function by adding ability to find duplciates based on a selected field
+- Add support for accepting a dataset url rather than just a local file path
+- Add support for accepting raw json data
+- Add CRUD support to the dataset
+- Optimise the search function by implimenting indeces
+- Optimise the loader by chunking the data

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to fork the repository and create a pull request.
 Please ensure your code adheres to the project's coding standards and includes tests for new features.